 You may say “I was never comfortable” – but that thought needs to be challenged.
 Especially if you have increased your income (above the 1-3% rate of inflation) year over year.
 If you were getting by in a smaller house, a used car and a smaller food budget – that is more comfortable than a lot of people will ever be.

 Be honest with yourself.
 I am not saying you even need to be ultra-frugal and stretch every dollar to the maximum.
 We don’t even do that.

 Did any of your Lifestyle Inflation make you happy?

 I am not here to crush happiness, so if your spending is truly making you happy then keep on doing it.
-Financial Independence is about spending more on what you enjoy and cutting out the stuff you don’t care about.
+Personal Finance and Financial Independence are about spending more on what you enjoy and cutting out the stuff you don’t care about.

 Sticking with the housing example from above, did you think the new house was going to make you way happier?
 Maybe it did initially, but that house took more to maintain.
 More bathrooms to clean.
 More floors to vacuum.
 You get the point.

 “New” also wears off, and the thought of something bigger and better becomes more appealing.
 Instead of indulging in that short-term urge, set some time aside to think about what truly makes you happy.